elwerene/velohaven-email/README.md

 ## CleverReach configuration

-The CleverReach configuration is contains the following fields:
+The CleverReach configuration contains the following fields:
 - `client_id`: The CleverReach Client ID
 - `client_secret`: The CleverReach Client Secret

 ## Nextcloud configuration

-The Nextcloud configuration is contains the following fields:
+The Nextcloud configuration contains the following fields:
 - `server`: The Nextcloud server hostname
 - `username`: The username to use for authentication (cryptic part of share url)

 ## Email configuration

-The email configuration is contains the following fields:
+The email configuration contains the following fields:
 - `host`: The SMTP server hostname
 - `username`: The username to use for authentication
 - `password`: The password to use for authentication